Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 Planting & Care

-Location: Plant your Frost Proof peach tree in well-drained soil in a location where it will receive full sun (at least 6-8 hours of sunlight a day).
-Heavy winds and early frosts can damage the blossoms, so be sure to protect your tree by planting on the sunniest side of a building or your home.
+1. Planting: Plant your Frost Proof Peach in well-drained soil in a location where it will receive full sun (at least 6 to 8 hours of sunlight a day).
+Protect your tree from any strong winds by planting on the sunniest side of a building or your home.

-Fertilization: After your tree has been in the ground for 6 weeks, apply 1 lb. of a balanced fertilizer formula such as 12-12-12.
-In addition, apply ¾ lb. of fertilizer in the Spring before the tree pushes out new growth.
-Repeat this in the Summer and Fall as well.
+3. Fertilization: After your tree has been in the ground for 6 weeks, apply 1 lb. of a balanced fertilizer formula such as 12-12-12.
+In addition, apply ¾ lb. of fertilizer in the spring before new growth.
+Repeat this in the summer and fall.

-Pruning: Your peach tree will need to be pruned the first two years in order to maintain an open center shape and encourage fruit production.
-Prune your tree in late winter or early spring using pruning shears and making your cuts at a 45-degree angle.
+4. Pruning: Prune your tree the first two years in order to maintain an open center shape and encourage fruit production.
+During late winter or early spring, use clean pruning shears and make your cuts at a 45-degree angle.
 Trim away any broken/dead branches and any that are criss-crossing by making your cut right below the dead wood.
-To achieve the open center shape, prune your tree so that the center section has only two or three main branches that will receive plenty of sunlight.

-Tips: Once your tree begins to fruit, thin your peaches out to allow each peach to have 8 inches in space to grow and mature properly.
+Tip: Once your tree begins to fruit, thin your peaches for more space to grow and mature properly.
 Thinning out your peaches will help to increase your overall production.
 Peaches on the top and outside of the tree will likely be ready to pick first.
 They will be fully ripe when there is no green left on the skin and they come off with a slight twist.